-- A. For all general HORT Graduate Faculty meetings and votes unless otherwise indicated, a quorum shall be defined as a minimum of 50 percent of the eligible HORT Program membership. - B. For programmatic committees to conduct a meeting, a quorum shall be defined as a minimum of 50 percent of the committee membership. - C. Unless otherwise indicated, a simple majority of the total number of ballots cast are required to pass a motion. - D. In the event of a tie vote in which the entire Graduate Faculty is eligible to vote, the Program Director will decide the outcome of the vote.
+- B. For programmatic committees to conduct a meeting, a quorum shall be defined as a minimum of 50 percent of the committee membership. - C. Unless otherwise indicated, a simple majority of the total number of ballots cast are required to pass a motion. - D. In the event of a tie vote in which the entire Graduate Faculty is eligible to vote, the Program Director will decide the outcome of the vote.
 For tie votes that occur within programmatic committees, the committee chair will decide the outcome of the vote.